mozilla-releng/balrog/docs/source/database.rst

 Scheduled Changes
 -----------------

-Rules may have changes scheduled in advance.
-Currently, these changes may only be scheduled based on a timestamp, but there is the possibility that they could be driven by release uptake, crashes, or other data in the future.
+Some tables (only Rules currently) support having changes to them scheduled in advance.
+Tables with Scheduled Changes enabled will have additional related tables to store the necessary information about them.

+The primary Scheduled Changes table stores the desired new version of the object and the user who scheduled it.
+The Conditions table stores information about when to enact the Scheduled Change.
+Finally, the Signoffs table stores information about who (if anybody) has signed off on the Scheduled Change.
+All of these tables have their own History tables too.

-Permissions for Scheduled Changes are inherited from regular Rule permissions.
-If you want to schedule a change to a Rule, you must have the right permissions to modify that Rule directly.
-No special permission on top of that is needed to schedule a change.
+Permissions for Scheduled Changes are inherited from their asociated base table.
+Eg: to scheduled a change to a Rule, you must have permission to modify that Rule directly.
+No special permission is required on top of that.
-Scheduled Changes are stored in a separate table that mirrors the main Rules table, and tracks the extra information required to schedule and enact them.